avivace/debian-quickstart/index.md

 > A big and exciting part of using a Linux environment is about learning, going mad because everything broke and learning more by fixing things.
 Blindly copy-pasting will make things way worse later on, so \*pretty please\* take a moment to review what we are doing in every step and check the configuration files we are applying, knowledge is just one query away.

+If you are in a hurry, skip to the [Prepare the installation](prepare-the-installation) paragraph.

 There are some important concept and practices you should be aware of:

 ### Debian releases and versions